supposedly/dialect-museum/README.md

 be a dictionary of Lebanese Arabic, but a **really good** dictionary of Lebanese Arabic.
 That means it needs to be two things:

 1. Comprehensive.
 I want it to be as thorough as possible.
-And, even if I can't make it comprehensive all by myself, I want to outfit it with the **ability** to be as thorough as possible.
+And, even if I can't make it 100% comprehensive all by myself, I want to outfit it with the **ability** to be as thorough and comprehensive as possible.
 That means leaving room for new information to be added seamlessly, like new accents or definitions.
 2. Comprehensible.
 I want it to be as accessible as possible.
-That means taking advantage of the medium (compooter) and embracing the technology we're on, not just making a print dictionary with a web frontend.
+That means taking advantage of the medium (computer) and embracing the technology we're on (cooommmmpuuuuuuterrrr), not just making a print dictionary and giving it some fancy buttons.
 This sub-project that you're reading about right now is a good outlet to put that mindset to the test.

 Enough with the word "her" for now, then!
 Here's a new example that shows a nice variety of Lebanese accents and dialects: how would we say "she's getting up"?